-Box Type: 'tfdt' Container: Track Fragment box ('traf') Mandatory: No Quantity: Zero or one The Track Fragment Base Media Decode Time Box provides the absolute decode time, measured on the media timeline, of the first sample in decode order in the track fragment.
+Box Type: 'tfdt'

+Container: Track Fragment box ('traf')

+The Track Fragment Base Media Decode Time Box provides the absolute decode time, measured on the media timeline, of the first sample in decode order in the track fragment.
 This can be useful, for example, when performing random access in a file; it is not necessary to sum the sample durations of all preceding samples in previous fragments to find this value (where the sample durations are the deltas in the Decoding Time to Sample Box and the sample\durations in the preceding track runs).